sebastianchristopher/Java8OCANotes/README.md

   1. runtime exceptions (also known as unchecked exceptions)
   2. checked exceptions
   3. errors
+* the following are in the the `java.lang` library unless stated otherwise
 ### Runtime Exceptions
 * `ArithmeticException` - thrown by the JVM when code attempts to divide by zero e.g. `int x = 1/0;`
 * `ArrayOutOfBoundsException` - thrown by the JVM e.g.